DataDog/integrations-core/consul/README.md

 The Datadog Agent collects many metrics from Consul nodes, including those for:

 * Total Consul peers
-* Node health - given a service, how many of its nodes are up, passing, warning, critical?
+* Service health - for a given service, how many of its nodes are up, passing, warning, critical?
-* Service health - given a node, how many of its services are up, passing, warning, critical?
+* Node health - for a given node, how many of its services are up, passing, warning, critical?
-* Network coordinates - inter-datacenter and intra-datacenter latencies
+* Network coordinates - inter- and intra-datacenter latencies

-The Agent also sends service checks and emits events for Consul Health Checks and leader elections, respectively.
+The Agent also sends Consul Health Checks as service checks, and emits an event for new leader elections.

 The _Consul_ Agent can provide its internal health metrics via DogStatsD, including those related to: